microsoft/fast/packages/web-components/fast-foundation/src/design-system-provider/README.md

 ## Design system provider

 A _design system_ isn't much use without convenient mechanisms to surface the _design system_ values to UI components and change values where desired.
-This is where the _Design System Provider_ comes in. `@microsoft/fast-components` exports the `FASTDesignSystemProvider` and `DesignSystemProvider` Web Components to help with:
+This is where the _Design System Provider_ comes in. `@microsoft/fast-components` exports the `FASTDesignSystemProvider` Web Components to help with:

 1. Declaring _design system_ properties and default values.
 2. Surfacing _design system_ values as [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).